BeTomorrow/micro-observables/README.md

 #### useComputedObservable(compute: () => Observable, deps?: any[])

 Shortcut for `useObservable(useMemo(compute, deps))`.
-Return the value stored in the observable computed by the `compute` parameter and trigger a re-render when this value changes.
+Return the value of the observable computed by the `compute` parameter and trigger a re-render when this value changes.

-The `compute` function is evaluated each time one of the values in `deps` changes. `deps` defaults to `[]` if it not specified, resulting in the `compute` function being called only once.
+The `compute` function is evaluated each time one of the values in `deps` changes.
+If unspecified, `deps` defaults to `[]`, resulting in the `compute` function being called only once.

 ```tsx
 type User = { id: string; displayName: string };